EddieC97/Entropy-card-game/README.md

 9. Spock vaporizes Rock
 10. Rock crushes Scissors

-If both players choose the same card, it results in a tie, and they continue until a winner emerges.The winner is determined by who is left standing (player that still has HP).A visual representation of the game's rules can be seen below.
+If both players choose the same card, it results in a tie, and they continue until a winner emerges.
+The winner is determined by who is left standing (player that still has HP).
+A visual representation of the game's rules can be seen below.
 <img id ="rules"
 alt="picture showing how different choices affect each other " src="./card/Original.png">